erwanregnier/octobercms-newsjetplugin/README.md

 This plugin implements the Mailjet API with a subscription form functionality for the OctoberCMS.

 ## Features
-+ Add subscribers to the Mailjet Contact list of your choice
++ Add subscribers to the Mailjet Contact list of your choice and **send them your newsletters** from Mailjet
-+ Support the GDPR: you can add as many checkbox (required or not) as you need
++ Support the **GDPR**: you can add as many checkbox (required or not) as you need
-+ Double optin: send your Mailjet template with confirmation link to validate the subscription
++ **Double optin**: send your Mailjet template with confirmation link to validate the subscription
++ Use your [Mailjet transactional template](https://app.mailjet.com/templates/transactional) for the confirmation link email
-+ Multilanguage: compatible with Rainlab.Translate plugin, you can set different messages and Mailjet template for each language
++ **Multilanguage**: compatible with [Rainlab.Translate](http://octobercms.com/plugin/rainlab-translate) plugin, you can set different messages and Mailjet template for each language

 ## Configuring